solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 ### Resource issues

 If the application experiences transient connectivity issues, perhaps the resources of the Azure Database for MySQL instance are constrained.
 Monitor resource usage and determine whether the instance needs to be scaled up.

+### Unsupported MySQL features

+Operating in a cloud environment means that certain features that function on-premises are incompatible with Azure Database for MySQL instances.
+While Flexible Server has better feature parity with on-premises MySQL than Single Server, it is important to be aware of any limitations.

+- Azure Database for MySQL does not support the MySQL `SUPER` privilege and the `DBA` role.
+This may affect how some applications operate.
+  - [Error 1419](https://dev.mysql.com/doc/mysql-errors/8.0/en/server-error-reference.html#error_er_binlog_create_routine_need_super): By default, MySQL instances with binary logging enabled for replication require function creators to have the `SUPER` privilege to avoid privilege escalation attacks.
+    - **Resolution**: Azure suggest setting the `log_bin_trust_function_creators` parameter to `1`, as Azure insulates against threats that exploit the binary log.
+  - [Error 1227](https://dev.mysql.com/doc/mysql-errors/8.0/en/server-error-reference.html#error_er_specific_access_denied_error): This error occurs when creating stored procedures or views with `DEFINER` statements.
+    - **Resolution**: If you encounter this error while migrating schema objects from an on-premises MySQL instance, remove the `DEFINER` statements manually from the database dump.

+- Direct file system access is not available to clients.
+This means that `SELECT ...
+INTO OUTFILE` commands are unsupported.

+- Only the `InnoDB` and `MEMORY` storage engines are supported.
+This may affect older data warehousing and web applications based on the non-transactional `MyISAM` engine.
+Consult the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/converting-tables-to-innodb.html) to learn how to convert your MyISAM tables to InnoDB and make them run optimally.

 ### Platform issues